 - The IMTA website provides valuable resources including information on quotas, world meat statistics, lists of 3rd country plants approved for export, news, updates and links to useful websites.

 - IMTA has a LinkedIn group for members to network.

-If you are interested in joining IMTA please email us or visit here for an application form
+If you are interested in joining IMTA please email us or see below for an application form.

 Companies providing services to the sector may join as an Associate Member.

 Prospective applications are placed before the IMTA Board for approval.